FOLLOW US

 Whale watching - Pilot whales blowing at Pleasant Bay, Cape Breton, Nova Scotia, Canada Chefmd / Getty Images

-There's nothing quite like the thrill of seeing a whale breach in the wild, and Cape Breton is one of the best places in Nova Scotia to witness this spectacle.
-Between May and October, up to 12 species of whales, including humpbacks, fin whales, and the rare North Atlantic right whales, make their way to the rich feeding grounds off the coast of Nova Scotia.
-Whether you choose a large boat excursion or an intimate zodiac ride, whale watching in Cape Breton is an experience you'll never forget.
-As you watch these gentle giants frolic in the waves, you'll be reminded of the sheer wonder and beauty of nature.
+Cape Breton is one of the best places in Nova Scotia to witness a whale breach the ocean's surface.
+Between May and October, up to 12 species of whales—including humpbacks, fin whales, and the rare North Atlantic right whales—make their way to the rich feeding grounds off the coast of Nova Scotia.
+You're bound to see some if you visit at the right time.
+It helps to book a boat excursion with a knowledgeable guide.

 Advertisement